Making an Existing Bathroom Less....Basic

 Bathroom Remodeling

-A bathroom renovation isn’t just about looks — it’s about comfort, efficiency, and long-term function.
+A bathroom renovation isn’t just about looks, it’s about comfort, efficiency, and long-term function.
 At Monarch Contracting, we remodel bathrooms to reflect modern lifestyles, improve water efficiency, and enhance layout and storage.
-Whether you’re updating an outdated space or doing a full custom build, we handle every step — from demolition and design to tile, plumbing, and finishing touches.
+Whether you’re updating an outdated space or undertaking a full home improvement project, we manage everything from demolition and design to final installations, shower enclosures, new toilets, and finishing touches that transform your space.

 Fix layout and space constraints